isacoding/isacoding/README.md

 👾 I’m currently immersed in a six-month bootcamp with [She Codes Australia](https://shecodes.com.au/)
 🌱 I’m diving deep into HTML, CSS, Python, Django, React, JavaScript, and Node.js
 👩🏽‍💻 With over six years of experience in marketing, I’m now on an exciting journey to become a software developer
 😄 Pronouns: She/Her
-🇧🇷 living in 🇦🇺
+🇧🇷 Living in 🇦🇺

 <br>